ballerina-platform/ballerina-dev-website/swan-lake/other/network-communication/WebSocket/websocket.md

 ### Connection error

 In the event of an error in the WebSocket connection, the connection will be closed automatically by generating the required connection close frame.
-The remote function below can be implemented in the service to receive the notification that this is going to happen and perform any possible cleanup or custom logging operations.
+The remote method below can be implemented in the service to receive the notification that this is going to happen and perform any possible cleanup or custom logging operations.

 ```ballerina
 remote function onError(websocket:Caller caller, error err);